davidetartaggia12/SIP_CourseSummary/README.md

 > - **Session Description** : it contains a lot of information about the system, the most important is the encryption key. *Its use depends on the application*.
 > - **Timing Description** : if we want to time the section there are some possibilities to put the time on SDP. *Its use depends on the application*.
 > - **Media Description** : the most important pieces of information are the media name and transport address (*m*) and the connection information (*c*). *The importance of bandwidth and encryption key depends on the application*.

+<br> <br>

+## Real-Time Protocol (*RTP*):
+- RTP is defined in RFC3550 and it is responsible for the media packetization.
+The main features of RTP the payload identification, delivering monitoring, and timestamping.
+> N.B: if you receive a packet with a sequence number out of sequence there's nothing you can do to use it.
+You only have to discard the packet.

+- **RTP Control Protocol** : RTCP is a protocol for voice feedback, so if you want to have the quality of the call you have to activate RTCP, it's not activated by default.
+There are some secondary functions applicate to video and audio conferences.

+- **RTCP packet types** :
+> 1. Sender Report (SR) : *statistics of the activated participants*
+> 2. Received Report (RR) : *statistics for inactive participants*
+> 3. SDES : *items source descriptions such as CNAME*
+> 4. BYE : *end of participation (conference)*
+> 5. APP : *application specific functions*
+>> N.B: the most important are SR and RR

+<br> <br>